 My view of the FOB test is don’t ignore it.
 Up to a third are thrown in the bin, either for peace of mind or out of fear of the worst.
 Put simply, if there’s something wrong and you delay taking the test, there’s less chance of cure and treatment.
 I’m so glad it was found, as another six months could have meant a very different and incurable outcome.
 I was told I had stage three bowel cancer.
 Luckily it was found in time and the hospital was amazing.
 Within a week I had a plan of action and everything fell into place.
 That was all because I took the FOB test.

-When I went to the oncology department for my out-patient reviews and chemotherapy checks and assessments, I was looking at the rolling information on the TV screen and there was some information on there about the support and advice Wessex Cancer Trust’s Bournemouth Support Centre could offer.
+When I went to the oncology department for my out-patient reviews and chemotherapy checks and assessments, I was looking at the rolling information on the TV screen and there was some information on there about the support and advice Wessex Cancer Support’s Bournemouth Support Centre could offer.

 At the time, I was half-way through my chemotherapy.
 Of course, the NHS does a marvellous job about getting you back on your feet physically, but it’s pretty much DIY when it comes to putting yourself back together mentally.
-So Wessex Cancer Trust’s Support Centres looked like they would give me real support, help and advice during my cancer journey.
+So Wessex Cancer Support’s Support Centres looked like they would give me real support, help and advice during my cancer journey.
 It was something additional.
 I was also interested in some of the complementary services as a potential way of easing the reactions to my chemotherapy.

 I felt it was no good hiding away.
 I was on a journey that no-one wants a ticket for, but here I was.

 You don’t want to feel alone, yet here you are on this personal journey.
 Sometimes even loved ones can’t grasp all the feelings you might have.
 Particularly during those quiet, reflective moments we all have.
 But a Support Centre that focussed purely on understanding, experience and advice was a positive I felt I needed.
-I’d been using some web forums which were helpful, but I felt there was a gap that Wessex Cancer Trust could fill.
+I’d been using some web forums which were helpful, but I felt there was a gap that Wessex Cancer Support could fill.

 Not really.
 I saw some of the rooms on the TV screen at the hospital and on their website and it looked inviting – just like walking into someone’s living room.